-Britney Spears’ father to step down as her conservator ‘when the time is right’
+Britney Spears’ father says he will step down as her conservator ‘when the time is right’

 Singer Britney Spears’ father James Spears has said that he will step down as her conservator “when the time is right”, AP reported on Thursday.
 James Spears is a joint conservator of the pop singer’s personal matters and money along with care manager Jodi Montgomery.

-A conservatorship is a court-appointed set up in which an individual or an organisation protects and manages the personal care and/or finances of a person after a judge deems them unfit to handle their own matters.
+A conservatorship is a court-appointed set up in the United States in which an individual or an organisation protects and manages the personal care and/or finances of a person after a judge deems them unfit to handle their own matters.

 The pop star has been under conservatorship since 2008 when she went through a mental health crisis.
-She has repeatedly spoken about being abused and humiliated under the set-up.
+She has repeatedly spoken about being abused and humiliated under the arrangement.
 Spears’ fans have started an online campaign called #FreeBritney in her support.

-In June, she moved a court in Los Angeles to remove her father as her conservator but her request was turned down.
+In June, she asked a court in Los Angeles to remove her father as her conservator but her request was turned down.
 Another hearing in the matter is scheduled for September, according to Reuters.

 The pop singer’s father claimed in his court documents on Thursday that he had been “the unremitting target of unjustified attacks”, according to AP.
 James Spears added that a public spat between him and his daughter would not be in her best interests.